Mizoram State Commission for Women: Composition

 Mizoram State Commission for Women was formed with a chairperson and other members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.
 Their salary and other emoluments are fixed by state government and revised from time to time.

-Ms. Lallawmchhungi is the Chairperson of the Mizoram State Commission for Women.
-She along with other members will hold office for a period of 3 years.
+Ms. Lallawmchhungi was formerly the Chairperson of the Mizoram State Commission for Women.
+She along with other members were due to hold office for a period of 3 years.

+In March 2024, C Lalchhandami was appointed to the post.
+She resigned in September of the same year following protests by the Mizo National Front over disputes regarding her eligibility for the post due to her age.

+She was succeeded by Christina Zodinpuii, who was appointed in October 2024, and currently holds the post as of March 2026.

 Activities

 Mizoram State Commission for Women was formed in 2006 to perform below activities: